Darunavir (By mouth)

 - If you also use didanosine, take it at least 1 hour before or 2 hours after you take this medicine.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or have diabetes, liver disease (including hepatitis B or C), or hemophilia.
-Tell your doctor if you are allergic to sulfa drugs (such as Bactrim® or Septra®).
+- Tell your doctor if you are pregnant or if you have diabetes, liver disease (including hepatitis), or hemophilia.
+Tell your doctor if you are allergic to sulfa drugs.